 One of the more well-known figures executed on this square was the Italian philosopher Giordano Bruno, who in the year 1600 was burned at the stake by the Roman Inquisition because the ideas he spoke of were “dangerous”.
 The Dominican friar was one of the first to realize that stars are actually suns in the universe.

 In 1887, sculptor and Freemason Ettore Ferrari designed a statue of Bruno.
 It was placed in the piazza, facing the Vatican, as if in defiance of all it stands for.
 Bruno is now considered an advocate and martyr of the right to free speech.
 Medallions on the pedestal show relief busts of eight other so-called ‘heretics’ and ‘free-thinkers’, including Jan Hus and John Wycliffe.

 Fontana della Terrina

-At the end of the nineteenth century the fountain had to make way for the monument to Giordano Bruno.
-In 1925 it was moved to the piazza in front of the Chiesa Nuovo where it still stands today.
-Around the same time a copy of the fountain was made for the Campo de’ Fiori.
-The fountain, which occupies a spot on the west side of the square, is almost identical to the original except that this one does not have a lid on it, hence it looks more like a bowl than a terrine.
+At the end of the nineteenth century, the fountain had to make way for the monument to Giordano Bruno.
+In 1925, it was moved to the piazza in front of the Chiesa Nuovo where it still stands today.
+Around the same time, a copy of the fountain was made for the Campo de’ Fiori.
+The fountain, which occupies a spot on the west side of the square, is almost identical to the original except that this one does not have a lid on it (a later addition to prevent people from throwing trash into it), hence it looks more like a bowl than a terrine.

 The market’s history goes back to medieval times, when it was located at the Forum Olitorium.
 It then moved to the foot of the Capitole Hill, and later to the Piazza Navona until it finally settled here at Campo de’ Fiori in 1869.